PASTAplus/content-x/templates/resources/provenance-metadata.md

 ### EDI Data Portal

-To create provenance metadata from the [EDI Data Portal](https://portal.edirepository.org/nis/home.jsp):
+To create provenance metadata from the [EDI Data Portal](https://portal.edirepository.org/nis/home.jsp) for the original dataset already residing in the EDI Repository:

 1. Navigate to the **Provenance** section at the bottom of a data package [landing page](/templates/resources/data-package-pages.md).
 This section displays provenance information and includes a link to generate provenance metadata for the data package.